ongsalt/SwiftWayland/readme.md

 Every wayland proxy is owned by the `Connection` that create it.
 Proxy only contains a weak reference back to that connection.
 A proxy will be dropped only when its destructor method is called (exposed as a `consuming func`).
 Objects without destructor method will never be dropped (TODO: might provide a way tho) and so do its event handler.

 `EventQueue` is owned by both the `Connection` and associated proxies. `EventQueue` itself do not contains any strong reference back to those.

-If you drop the connection it will be close automatically
+If you drop the connection every object and event queue will be close automatically.

 ## Code generation